beliaevs/ninjatest/README.md

 $ cmake ../

-$ cmake --build . --configuration=Release
+$ cmake --build . --config=Release

 For Linux use the following: